 Keep a Journal

 If you do experience negative side effects while taking multiple medications and you are concerned about accidental poisoning, start a journal.
 Write down any symptoms you experience, the time of day you experienced them, and if you took them with or without food.
 It might also be a good idea to take note of what food you ingested with your medication because some hinge on specific dietary restrictions.

 Only Use One Pharmacy

 Using a single pharmacy can reduce the risk of accidental medication poisoning if you have multiple physicians.
-Your individual physicians may not be aware of the medications your other physicians have prescribed, but if you only use one pharmacy, all of your medications will be consolidated.
-Your pharmacist will likely notice if your medications are not compatible if they are dispensing all of them, but it’s always a good idea to double-check with them when you pick up your prescriptions.
+Your individual physicians may not be aware of the medications your other physicians have prescribed.
+So, if you only use one pharmacy, all of your medications will be consolidated.
+Your pharmacist will likely notice if your medications are not compatible if they’re the one dispensing all of them.
+Still, it’s always a good idea to double-check with them when you pick up your prescriptions.

 Speak With Your Physician

 The best way to avoid accidental medication poisoning is to communicate with your physician.
 If you keep a list of all of your medications, bring it with you to your appointments so you can consult with them about any potentially dangerous prescription combinations.

 Hudson’s Bay Financial Services is proud to have teamed up with Chubb Life to offer Accidental Death and Dismemberment Insurance.1 It’s one of the most affordable ways you can help protect yourself and your family from the financial consequences of an unexpected accident or accidental death.

 In addition to easy enrolment, affordable group rates and a 30-day satisfaction guarantee, you can earn 1,000 Hudson’s Bay Rewards points when you obtain a one-time, no-obligation quote.
 You will also earn 2,000 Rewards points upon enrolment and 4,000 Rewards points annually when you continue to renew your coverage.2